Everything You Need To Know About Captain Marvel

 This spring go back to the 1990s with Captain Marvel, the first movie in the Marvel Cinematic Universe with a single female lead, starring Brie Larson.

-Before the highly-anticipated movie is released in cinemas, get the lowdown on the character, story and creators behind Captain Marvel.
+Get the lowdown on the character, story and creators behind Captain Marvel.

 A new hero takes flight

 With so many comic book stories and powerful characters to choose from, the film reveals why Captain Marvel is so important to the wider MCU.
 The beginning finds Larson’s unique character already in possession of her powers but with no recollection of her past on Earth as Carol Danvers.

 “At the beginning of the movie, we find Captain Marvel fighting on behalf of the Kree in the Skrull war.
 She doesn’t have any memory of her life as a human,” executive producer Jonathan Schwartz told OhMyDisney.
 “The movie is sort of about her ending up, over the course of this adventure, back on earth, and realizing that she has these human origins that are tied to much bigger aspects of that war.
 So, in many ways, it’s a classic Marvel origin story, but told in reverse.”

 Introducing a brand new superhero to the big screen meant finding an actor who could fit seamlessly into the MCU and portray its most powerful force, and that was Academy Award-winning actress, Brie Larson.

 “When we found out that Brie Larson might be interested in joining the MCU, we pitched her the idea for the film,” recalls Marvel Studios President Kevin Feige.
 “She was a huge fan of the character in the comic, and one of the highlights of my career at Marvel was introducing her at Comic-Con.”